HoldOffHunger/GreenGluonCMS2/usr/lib/ggcms/doc/Github Account and Code Pulling or Pushing.md

-# GGCMS: Github Account and Code Pulling or Pushing
+# Github Account and Code Pulling or Pushing
 ## _Setting Up Your Machine to Contribute and/or Work With the Project on GitHub_

 ### **_Install GitBash_**